OpenCPN/plugins/README.md

 The PR could be accepted into one of three branches:

   - master, used by regular users.
-  - beta, for reasonably stable test plugins.
+  - Beta, for reasonably stable test plugins.
-  - alpha, for experimental plugins.
+  - Alpha, for experimental plugins.

 Tools and workflows